Pacific Salmon Commission

 The Pacific Salmon Commission is a regulatory body run jointly by the Canadian and United States governments.
 Its mandate is to protect stocks of the five species of Pacific salmon.
 Its precursor was the International Pacific Salmon Fisheries Commission, which operated from 1937 to 1985.
-The PSC enforces the Pacific Salmon Treaty, ratified by Canada and the U.S. in 1985.
+The Commission enforces the Pacific Salmon Treaty, which was ratified by Canada and the United States in 1985.